Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 I am more than sure that you will find your card in the list.

-Network Controller
+Network controller

-newby guide
+Newby guide

 One way or another, we will not dwell on this in detail.
-In any case, you will have to start a network card, so I will simply provide a list of supported network cards.
+In any case, you will have to install a network card, so I will simply provide a list of supported network cards.

-network cards
+Network cards

 Intel Gigabit